vanilla-reforged/vmangos-docker/README.md

 ### Preface

-This assumed client version is `5875` (patch `1.12.1`); if you want to set up VMaNGOS to use a different version, search the provided `00`-prefixed scripts for occurrences of `client_version=5875` and modify them accordingly.
-You will also have to adjust the `./src/data/5875:/opt/vmangos/bin/5875:ro` bind mount for the `vmangos_mangos` service in `./docker-compose.yml` accordingly.
+This assumed client version is `5875` (patch `1.12.1`); if you want to set up VMaNGOS to use a different version, modify the VMANGOS_CLIENT_VERSION entry in the .env file accordingly.

-The user that is used inside the containers has UID `1000` and GID `1000` by default.
+The user that is used inside the persistent containers (VMANGOS_DATABASE, VMANGOS_REALMD, VMANGOS_MANGOS) has UID `1000` and GID `1000` by default.
 You can adjust this, if needed; e.g., to match your host UID/GID.
-This requires searching the scripts for `user_id=1000` and `group_id=1000` and modifying these values as well as adjusting the environment variables `VMANGOS_USER_ID` and `VMANGOS_GROUP_ID` in `./docker-compose.yml`.
+This requires editing the entries VMANGOS_USER_ID and VMANGOS_GROUP_ID in the .env file.

 ### Instructions

-First, clone the repository and generate the config files:
+First, clone the repository and move into it.

 ```sh
 user@local:~$ git clone https://github.com/flyingfrog23/vmangos-docker